NSHipster/articles/2014-01-27-stewardship.md

 One of the great developments in the Objective-C open source community—and in many ways, what has allowed it to flourish as it has recently—is [CocoaPods](http://cocoapods.org).

-CocoaPods is the de facto dependency manager for integrating third party code in iOS and Mac OS X projects.
+CocoaPods is the de facto dependency manager for integrating third party code in iOS and OS X projects.
 At this point, it's pretty much expected that any library worth using is distributed with a `.podspec`:

 #### NSHipsterKit.podspec